coderrio/Coderr.Documentation/docs/client/gettingstarted.md

 ## Attaching context information

-Usually an exception is not enough information alone to be able to understand why and how the exception was thrown.
-OneTrueError will always collect a large number of parameters for you.
+Usually an exception is not enough information alone to be able to understand why and how the exception was thrown. codeRR will always collect a large number of parameters for you.
 You might however have information that directly allows you to understand why the exception was thrown.